 Live events on platforms like Facebook, Instagram, or YouTube are a great way to connect with audiences in real time.
 Invite curators or historians to answer audience-submitted questions, or host a live trivia session where participants can test their knowledge for a chance to win a prize.

 Not all of your followers are on social media, so email remains a powerful engagement tool.
-Repurpose social content into newsletters, share upcoming events, and provide exclusive insights into exhibits to keep your subscribers interested.
+Repurpose social content into newsletters, share upcoming events, tell stories, and provide exclusive insights into exhibits to keep your subscribers interested.

 Expanding Your Reach Beyond the Museum Walls

-Your museum’s mission goes beyond the physical space.
 By embracing digital engagement strategies, you can extend your reach, deepen connections with your audience, and create lasting relationships that keep visitors returning, both online and in person.

 Ready to enhance your museum’s digital presence?
-Let’s start building an online experience that keeps visitors engaged—wherever they are!
+Let’s start building an online experience that keeps visitors engaged, wherever they are!
 Learn more about our museum website design services.